KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 My model is the NVIDIA architecture consisting of 5 convolutional layers from 24 to 64 followed by a flattening layer and then 4 dense layers with sized 100, 50, 10, and l (model.py lines 51-60)

-The model includes RELU activations for the convolutional layers to introduce nonlinearity (code lines 51-55), and the data is normalized in the model using a Keras lambda layer (code line 45).
+The model includes RELU activations for the convolutional layers to introduce nonlinearity (code lines 51-55) and the data is normalized in the model using a Keras lambda layer (code line 45).

 #### 2. Attempts to reduce overfitting in the model

-Epochs were kept down to 5 (code line 63) keeping the validation loss from rising in order to reduce overfitting.
+Epochs were kept low at 3 to 5 (code line 63) depending on the training session.
+This kept the validation loss from rising in order to reduce overfitting.

 The model was trained and validated on different data sets (80/20 split) to ensure that the model was not overfitting (code line 63).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.